growilabs/growi-docs/docs/en/admin-guide/management-cookbook/slack-integration/README.md

 ### Create page from conversation (Alpha)

 1. Input `/growi togetter`.
-2. Input datetime of the oldest message that you want to use for the page.
+2. For the `Oldest datetime` field, input datetime of the oldest message that you want to use for the page.
-3. Input datetime of the latest message that you want to use for the page.
+3. For the `Latest datetime` field, input datetime of the latest message that you want to use for the page.
-4. Input the page path, then submit.
+4. Lastly, input the page path, then click `Create page`.
+It will create a page with a conversation from `Oldest datetime` to `Latest datetime`.

 ![HackMD Demo](/assets/images/growi-togetter.gif)